Yemen: Thinking about Gender Equality and Women's Empowerment in One of the Worst Places for Women

 [16] Maria Holt, “The Worst Place on Earth to be a Woman: Violence against Yemeni Women in Peace and War.”
 Gender and Women’s Studies; 3(1):2, 2020.
 Page 7.

-[17] A compelling case is made by the International Crisis Group in ““The Case for More Inclusive – and More Effective – Peacemaking in Yemen.”
+[17] The International Crisis Group makes a compelling case in “The Case for More Inclusive – and More Effective – Peacemaking in Yemen.”
 International Crisis Group; Report #221; 18 March 2021.
 Available here.

 Human Centered Design is appealing and yet, as so often, we’ve over-complicated it to a point of being ineffective.